Frodo45127/rpfm/docs_src/chapter_4_1.md

 - `Export TSV`: Allows you to export the table as a TSV File, compatible with Excel, Calc….
 - `Search`: Open the *Search & Replace* panel, that you can use to search any text pattern you want in the table, and replace it if you want.
 It works in combination with the filter, so you can even do more precise searches combining them!
 - `Sidebar`: Open a sidebar where you can select what columns hide/show and freeze/unfreeze.
+- `Rename References`: Allows you to rename in cascade all references to a key at once.
 - `Undo`: Allows you to undo… almost every action done in the table.
 Even TSV Imports.
 - `Redo`: Allows you to undo every undo action.
 This goes deeper into the rabbit hole…